MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsMeetingConfiguration.md

 ```

 ### -RequireRoomSystemsAuthorization
-**Below Content Applies To:** Lync Server 2013

-When set to True ($True) all users must be authenticated before they can join a meeting using the Lync Room System.
-The default value is False ($False).

-**Below Content Applies To:** Skype for Business Online, Skype for Business Server 2015

 When set to True ($True) all users must be authenticated before they can join a meeting using the Skype for Business Room System.
 The default value is False ($False).

 ```yaml